Sale and Storage of Fireworks

 Fireworks should be handled with care.
 Advice and guidance on safe usage and storage of fireworks can be obtained by contacting Trading Standards who can provide specific advice.
 Guidance on complying with storage requirements can be obtained from the Health and Safety Executive, Fireworks Storage - HSE Guidance.

 Trading Standards also investigate complaints relating to the safety and sale of fireworks and monitor compliance with under age sales requirements.
-The purchase of fireworks is restricted to those over 18.
+The purchase of fireworks is restricted to those 18 and over.

-Regulations mean that it is illegal to let off fireworks between 11pm and 7am.
+Regulations mean that it is illegal to let off fireworks between 11pm and 6pm the following day.
 However, on Bonfire Night on 5th November, an extra hour is allowed and the use of fireworks must stop at midnight.
 On Hogmanay, Chinese New Year and Diwali the curfew is extended to 01:00 hours.
 Dispensations are permitted and further advice on this can be obtained from Licensing Services or by completing the online dispensation application form.

 Application and fees